From Excel workbook to stunning report in the Power BI service

-In this example, we’ll upload an Excel file from a local system, create a new report, and share it with colleagues—all from within Power BI.
+In this example, we’ll upload an Excel file from a local system, create a new report, and share it with colleagues, all from within Power BI.

 Prepare your data

 Before you can load your Excel file into Power BI, you must organize your data in a flat table.
-This means that each column contains the same data type--for example, text, date, number, or currency.
-You should have a header row, but there should not be any column or row that displays totals.
+In a flat table, each column contains the same data type; for example, text, date, number, or currency.
+Your table should have a header row, but not any columns or rows that display totals.

 Next, format your data as a table.
 In Excel, on the Home tab, in the Styles group, select Format as Table.

-Upload your Excel file into Power BI
+Upload your Excel file to the Power BI service

-To get started, sign in to Power BI.
+To get started, sign in to the Power BI service.
 If you haven’t signed up, you can do so for free.

 You want to create a new dashboard.
-Open My workspace and select the + Create icon.
+Open My workspace and select the Create icon.

-Select Dashboard, enter a name, and select Create.
-The new dashboard displays -- with no data.
+Select Dashboard, enter a name, and then select Create.

 Build your report

+Power BI opens in Editing view and displays the report canvas.
+On the right side are the Visualizations, Filters, and Fields panes.
 Notice that your Excel workbook table data appears in the Fields pane.
 Under the name of the table, Power BI lists the column headings as individual fields.

 Now you can begin to create visualizations.
-Your manager wants to see profit over time.
+Let's say your manager wants to see profit over time.
 In the Fields pane, drag Profit to the report canvas.